OnePlus3-GCam-Modules/op3slowmofix/README.md

 # Changelog

+### V 1.2

+- Fixed some issues in Custom Roms with SELinux enforcing;
+- Fixed issues with device check on Oxygen OS.

 ### V 1.1

-Fixed non working slowmo on Customs Roms with SELinux enforcing.
+Initial release for Magisk Repo

 ### V 1.0

 Initial release

-# Known issues

-With some Pie Custom Roms that have SELinux enforcing (LOS 16, Havoc OS), the module slows down the camera apps.